midumitrescu/ml-zoomcamp-kaggle-fake-news/README.md

 [click here](https://ml-zoomcamp-kaggle-fake-news.fly.dev/status)
 If returns "UP", then it's running!

+## OpenAPI
+there is some auto generated open-api docs [here](https://ml-zoomcamp-kaggle-fake-news.fly.dev/docs)!

 ## Disclaimer
 I thought the problem will be extra interesting and I could do some hyperparameter tunning.
 Scikit-Lean does allow one to play with some parameter when extracting text.